alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 s4.
 Your EHC will be sent to your official veterinarian within 7 working days. s5.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](/local-council). s6.
-Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.
+Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to. s7.
+Include the certificate when you export your consignment.

-When you get your completed EHC, you must keep it for at least 2 years.

 There are different rules for [endangered animals](#endangered-animals).